Organic infant formula & feeding support

 Vitamin C is found in many fruits and vegetables and especially high in red bell pepper, orange, grapefruit, kiwifruit, broccoli, strawberries, cantaloupe, and tomato.12

-Good sources include salmon, fortified whole milk, fortified milk alternatives, sardines, tuna, egg yolk, canned light tuna, and some fortified whole grain cereals.14
+Food sources of Vitamin D include salmon, fortified whole milk*, fortified milk alternatives*, sardines, egg yolk, canned light tuna, and some fortified whole grain cereals.14

 Chat with your child’s pediatrician about supplementation before giving it to your baby.

-How much should a 6 to 12 month old eat?
+How much should I feed my 6 to 12 month old?

 From 6 to 9 months of age your baby is still learning the skills needed to eat solid foods, so the amount of solid foods they eat may be quite low.18